 The Independent Pricing and Regulatory Tribunal has stipulated that t a fair and reasonable value for excess solar power exported to the grid is in the range of 7.7 to 12.9 cents per kilowatt hour.
 For example, if you have a 5kW system and you export all of the power to the grid on a typical Sydney day, you will receive a credit of approximately 20kW/h x 8c = $1.60.

 What happened to the old 60 cent feed in tariff?

 The 60 cent feed in tariff was a part of the State Government’s Solar Bonus Scheme that closed to new applicants in 2011.
-These systems have Gross Metering where all of the solar power is fed directly into the grid and households are paid a feed in tariff for all of the power generated.
+These systems had Gross Metering where all of the solar power is fed directly into the grid, and households were paid a feed in tariff for all of the power generated.
 At the time, residential solar power systems were prohibitively expensive to install, and this state rebate was extremely successful in encouraging households to install solar systems and help grow the solar industry.
 As a result we have seen a dramatic reduction in the cost of installing a solar system.

 Why should I consider solar now that the Solar Bonus Scheme has finished?

 The benefit of a solar system is no longer in the feed in tariff, but rather in reducing the amount of power you buy from the grid.
 This is why it is vital to speak with one of our consultants to help you size up a system to reflect your daily energy patterns.
 Time of day metering is now being rolled out across the Ausgrid network, which means that during the peak period between 2pm and 8pm, you will be saving close to 52c for every kWh of solar power your system generates.
 System prices continue to fall, and coupled with the federal government’s STC incentive there has never been a better time to buy a solar system for your home.